renfeirocks/interview/README.md

 - No payment or user authentication is implemented; the focus is on seat allocation logic.
 - All bookings are processed in-memory; no external database is used.

-A robust, extensible, and thread-safe cinema seat booking system implemented in Java.
-This project demonstrates best practices in modular design, concurrency, extensibility, and error handling for a real-world booking application.

 ## Features
 - **Seat Booking:** Reserve seats using default or custom selection logic.
 - **Thread Safety:** All seat allocation is concurrency-safe.
 - **Customizable Strategies:** Pluggable seat selection and priority strategies.
-- **Error Handling:** Custom exceptions for booking errors and invalid input.
 - **Extensible Architecture:** Easily add new booking logic, seating arrangements, or priority strategies.

 ## Technology Stack